Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 There are some holes that are just downright long and hard.
 Specifically, the stretch of 9 through 12 can really beat you up, especially in high winds.

-I’d agree the course is the least scenic of all the Bandon courses as well.
+I’d argue the course is the least scenic of all the Bandon courses as well.
 So if you’re used to spectacular vistas like you get on Bandon, Pacific, or Sheep Ranch – you might be disappointed.

 That said, I’ve come to respect, and even enjoy Old Macdonald – after well….not being a fan of it for years.

-I recently wrote a much more in-depth piece about Old Macdonald, I’d read before locking in your final Bandon itinerary.
+I recently wrote a much more in-depth piece about Old Macdonald.
+I’d read before locking in your final Bandon itinerary.

 Sheep Ranch Golf Course: The Newest Course at Bandon